 The University of South Carolina School of Medicine (USCSOM) Greenville is a University-based, community-oriented, medical school whose mission is to "Improve the health of the people and diverse communities we serve by educating health professionals who will care compassionately, teach innovatively, and improve constantly", with a vision to "Transform health care for the benefit of the people and communities we serve."
-USCSOM Greenville received preliminary accreditation from the Liaison Committee on Medical Education in October 2011, and matriculated its first class of students in summer 2012.
+USCSOM Greenville received full accreditation from the Liaison Committee on Medical Education in February 2016, and graduated its first class of students in May 2016.

 USCSOM Greenville is one within a group of new medical schools founded since 2000 that embrace a number of changes in curricular philosophy compared with traditional medical schools established 30 or more years ago.
-This curricular philosophy includes an integrated approach to the clinical and biomedical sciences, a heavier reliance on student-centered learning approaches that engage learners in experiential and reflective exercises, intentional use of Bloom's taxonomy in developing learning objectives across the full range of learning levels, stringent assessment methods that correlate tightly with learning objectives, and lighter utilization of traditional lecture-based didactic methods.
-These differences in curricular philosophy require Unit faculty to spend a significantly greater proportion of their effort on curriculum development and teaching, and require a higher degree of coordinated teamwork to integrate and deliver the curriculum.
+This curricular philosophy includes an integrated approach to the clinical and biomedical sciences, a heavier reliance on student-centered learning approaches that engage learners in experiential and reflective exercises, intentional use of Bloom's taxonomy in developing learning objectives across the full range of learning levels, assessment methods that correlate tightly with learning objectives, and lighter utilization of traditional lecture-based didactic methods. differences in curricular philosophy require Unit faculty to spend a significantly greater proportion of their effort on curriculum development and teaching, and require a higher degree of coordinated teamwork to integrate and deliver the curriculum.
 Thus the performance requirements for teaching activities within these Unit criteria are intended to reflect the distinctiveness of this program.
-Faculty candidates for promotion are encouraged to provide supporting evidence of teaching effectiveness from institutional data unique to the Greenville campus using measures that include student evaluations and peer teaching evaluations but also include additional evidence such as instruments that assess student learning and success of clinical integration of material.
+Faculty candidates for promotion are encouraged to provide supporting evidence of teaching effectiveness from institutional data unique to the Greenville campus using measures that include student and peer feedback but also include additional evidence such as instruments that assess student learning and success of clinical integration of material.
+Teaching in the clinical setting takes many forms, and it is the intention of this Unit to recognize such teaching as fully as possible.

 For all units in the University, research and scholarship are essential and highly valued elements in the life of the faculty member, and great emphasis is placed on recognizing and rewarding these achievements.
-The criteria for performance reflect high expectations for peer reviewed research with due consideration given to the time allocated for scholarly activity, and the unique resources available to our campus faculty.
+The criteria for performance reflect high expectations for clinical practice with due consideration given to the time allocated for scholarly and teaching activity, and the unique resources available to our campus faculty.

-The Foundational Agreement established for the medical school between USC and GHS describes three areas of focus for research: clinical sciences/translational research (e.g. implementation science, comparative effectiveness and patient-centered outcomes research); curricular and educational research, and traditional biomedical research more typical of earlier medical schools.
-Unit criteria will be reviewed and potentially periodically revised by the unit if necessary as the research infrastructure is developed.
+The establishment of the Health Sciences Center, an alliance between the Greenville Health System (GHS), the University of South Carolina, Clemson University, and Furman University in 2016, and the articulation of priorities helps to guide faculty in planning for research and other scholarly activity to optimize limited resources.
+Unit criteria will be reviewed and periodically revised by the Unit as necessary as the research infrastructure matures.
 Stringent criteria should be applied for teaching and curricular scholarship/research (e.g. Glassick criteria) that are on par with more traditional forms of research.
 Founding faculty, and those engaged in the first four years of the medical school (2011-12 through 2014-15) may show gaps in their scholarly record because of the intensity of efforts to develop and launch the medical school curriculum.
-Substantial contributions toward these ends (e.g. development of new modules, courses, or clerkships and development of essential programs and procedures required to launch the new medical school) may be recognized as significant scholarly and/or teaching achievements as specified in the Unit criteria, but must be clearly justified as such by the candidate.
+Substantial contributions toward these ends (e.g. development of new modules, courses, residencies, fellowships, learning tracks, or clerkships and development of essential programs and procedures required to launch the new medical school and expand the clinical learning environment) may be recognized as significant scholarly and/or teaching achievements as specified in the Unit criteria, but must be clearly justified as such by the candidate.
 Faculty have the responsibility to articulate the significance of these activities in their personal statement in their promotion and/or tenure file.